Agzam4/Mindustry-plugin/README.md

 - **SQLite persistence** - player stats, achievements, kick records

 The plugin consists of a core Mindustry mod, an annotation processor for compile-time code generation, a React web client, and a Go reverse proxy for TLS/Let's Encrypt and session management.

+## Web Dashboard

+The included web interface is a React SPA for admin log browsing:

+- Infinite scroll event log with search and filtering
+- Clickable player names, map names, and block names
+- Context menu integration for quick searches and filtering
+- Filter by event type and time range
+- Works over the Go proxy with TLS and session auth

+No external tools needed - the SPA is served by the built-in proxy alongside the API.

 ## Tech Stack